 Route the sensor's cable through or over the transom to the sonar unit.
-If you need to drill a hole in the transom to pass the connector through, the required hole size is 7/8".
+If you need to drill a hole in the transom to pass the connector through, the required hole size is 5/8".

 If you drill a hole in the transom for the cable, make sure it is located above the waterline.
-After installation, be sure to seal the hole with the same marine grade above- or below-waterline sealant used for the screws.
+After installation, be sure to seal the hole with the same marine grade above- or below-waterline seal-ant used for the screws.

 The sensor is now ready for use.
-Connect the sensor to the in-line connector on the MY-4X adapter cable.
+Connect the sensor to the accessory socket on the back of your unit.
 If you have any questions concerning the installation of the sensor, please contact your local boat dealer.